Rodney Dangerfield: Personal life

-Although Jewish, Dangerfield referred to himself as an atheist during an interview with Howard Stern on May 25, 2004.
-Dangerfield added that he was a "logical" atheist, adding, "We're apes––do apes go anyplace?"
+Although Jewish, Dangerfield referred to himself as atheist during an interview with Howard Stern on May 25, 2004, about four months before his death.
+Dangerfield added during the interview that he was a "logical" atheist, adding: "We're gorillas - does a gorilla come back?"
+In the same interview, he lamented that he "suffered greatly for being a perfectionist"; he also said: "My mother never hugged me, kissed me, nothing, okay?
+Other kids would go to sleep listening to a fairy tale.
+I went to sleep with a fight downstairs, listening to a guy yelling, 'Enough!
+Enough!'"

 Later years and death

-On November 22, 2001 (his 80th birthday), Dangerfield suffered a mild heart attack while doing stand-up on The Tonight Show.
+On November 22, 2001 (his 80th birthday), Dangerfield suffered a mild stroke while doing stand-up on The Tonight Show.
 While Dangerfield was performing, host Jay Leno noticed something was wrong with Dangerfield's movements and asked his producer to call the paramedics.
-During Dangerfield's hospital stay, the staff were reportedly upset that he smoked marijuana in his room.
+During Dangerfield's hospital stay, the staff was reportedly upset that he smoked marijuana in his room.
 Dangerfield returned to the Tonight Show a year later, performing on his 81st birthday.

 On April 8, 2003, Dangerfield underwent brain surgery to improve blood flow in preparation for heart valve-replacement surgery on a later date.
 The heart surgery took place on August 24, 2004.
 Upon entering the University of California, Los Angeles Medical Center, he uttered another characteristic one-liner when asked how long he would be hospitalized: "If all goes well, about a week.
 If not, about an hour and a half."
-He would never wake up from the anesthesia he was put under, and he would ultimately die there from complications of the surgery just six weeks later, on October 5, 2004, at age 82.

-Dangerfield was interred in the Westwood Village Memorial Park Cemetery in Los Angeles.
+Dangerfield died on October 5, 2004.
+He is interred in the Westwood Village Memorial Park Cemetery in Los Angeles.
 On the day of Dangerfield's death, the randomly selected Joke of the Day on his website happened to be "I tell ya I get no respect from anyone.
 I bought a cemetery plot.
 The guy said, 'There goes the neighborhood!'"
 This led his wife, Joan Dangerfield, to choose "There goes the neighborhood" as the epitaph on his headstone, which has become so well known that it has been used as a New York Times crossword puzzle clue.

-Dangerfield's widow held an event in which the word "respect" had been emblazoned in the sky, while each guest was given a live monarch butterfly for a butterfly-release ceremony led by Farrah Fawcett.
+Dangerfield's widow held an event in which the word "respect" had been emblazoned in the sky, while each guest was given a live monarch butterfly for a butterfly-release ceremony led by Farrah Fawcett who later would be buried in the plot to the left of Rodney at the cemetery.